ashevin/YACLP/README.md

 ### Bindings

 Bindings allow the results of parsing to be bound to properties of a class.
 YACLP requires that all parameters be bound.
-Each spec will have at least one bind target, and each parameter will have a binding to a property of a target.
+Each spec will have at least one bind target, and each parameter will have a binding to a property of its command's target.
+Sub-commands may inherit its parent's target.
+(A bind target is unnecessary if no parameters are defined.)

 #### Bind Target